Sexual Health Service for Young People

 London has the highest rates of sexually transmitted infections in England, with 33,863 Londoners diagnosed with HIV.
 Across the UK it’s estimated there are nearly 26,000 people with HIV who do not know they have it.
 The only way to find out if you have HIV is to have an HIV test.
 This involves testing a sample of your blood or saliva for signs of the infection.
 You can get tested at a sexual health clinic

 Young People’s Sexual Health Outreach service provided by Brook

 Brook provide C-Cards service and training, 1-1 sexual health early intervention sessions and relationships & sex education (RSE) in school, community and alternative education settings

 Brook is offering free Relationships and Sex Education workshops for young people under 25 in Hounslow from a range of topics including; STIs and contraception, Online Safety and sexting, consent and the law, healthy relationships and LGBT+ Diversity.

-Availability is limited so if you would like to work with Brook please contact the Education & Wellbeing Coordinator, Lauren Chalkley at firstname.lastname@example.org
+Availability is limited so if you would like to work with Brook please visit the Outreach and Educational Services for Hounslow page or contact the Education & Wellbeing Coordinator, Lauren Chalkley at email@example.com

 The role of this directory is to provide information.
 It is your personal responsibility to make sure that organisations are appropriate and safe for you, your child or young person before they attend.
 Please read our guide to staying safe - things to consider